Integrated Member

 Cognition Team

-Teresa Garcia-Marques’s research is in the field of social cognition with a particular focus on how feelings drive affective processes and influence the activation as well as monitoring of cognitive processes such as thinking, reasoning and evaluation.
-Additionally, she examines how social presence shapes monitoring processes using specific cognitive tasks (e.g., Stroop, memory; judgments of truth; temporal judgments etc.).
+Teresa Garcia-Marques’s research is in the field of social cognition with a particular focus on how feelings drive affective processes and influence the activation, as well as monitoring, of cognitive processes such as thinking, reasoning, and evaluation.
+In this regard, she examines familiarity and fluency effects on judgments and processing.
+Additionally, she examines how social presence shapes monitoring processes using specific cognitive tasks (e.g., Stroop, memory; judgments of truth; temporal judgments, etc.).
 Her work also covers fields such as person perception and persuasion.

 Main 5 publications